Logiqx/gps-guides/guidance/garmin/setup/README.md

 ### Watch Apps

 You will need to install a suitable app on your watch but most people won't find anything better than [APPro](https://apps.garmin.com/apps/9567700b-6587-44be-9708-879bfc844791?tid=0) for keeping track of their speeds.
-Simply open the Connect IQ app on your phone, search for "APPro" then click "Install".
+Simply open the Garmin Connect IQ app on your phone, search for "APPro" then click "Install".

 ![appro](img/appro.jpg)